zach2039/vs-warmarmor/README.md

 Overview
 --------

-This mod adds warmth to non-metal armors, as well as changes armor condition to match current durability to prevent always max warmth on armors with `"warmth"` attribute.
+This mod adds warmth to some armor pieces, as well as changes armor condition to match current durability to prevent always max warmth on armors with `"warmth"` attribute.

 Changes include: